-Excavations into the hillsides for the dam's abutments were not extensive, but once again, were typical by the standards of the mid-1920s.
-Measures to control seepage that became accepted practice after the St. Francis Dam failure, including cutoff walls, internal inspection galleries, grout curtains, and uplift relief wells beneath the dam abutments, were not included in the dam's design.
+Excavations into the hillsides for the dam's abutments weren't extensive, but once again, were typical by the standards of the mid-1920s.
+Measures to control seepage that would become accepted practice after the St. Francis Dam failure, including cutoff walls, internal inspection galleries, grout curtains, and uplift relief wells beneath the dam abutments, were not included in the dam's design.